johnpbloch/child-themify/README.md

 # Child Themify
 This WordPress plugin lets you create child themes from within WordPress.
 Click the "Create Child Theme" link, name the new theme, and you're done!

+### Contributors

+Many thanks to everybody who's contributed (directly or indirectly) to this plugin.
+Thanks!

+* @georgestephanis Thanks for the theme action links template override!

 ### Unit Tests
 This plugin has unit tests, but you will need to have [PHP Test Helpers](https://github.com/sebastianbergmann/php-test-helpers) installed.
 You also need to make sure you are set up to run WordPress tests locally.